 Standard 1.
-The middle level teacher candidate will demonstrate knowledge and understanding of the four major 'motifs' or concerns of young adolescents and make connections with the social sciences to address those 'motifs', which include:
+Demonstrate knowledge and understanding of the four major 'motifs' or concerns of young adolescents and make connections with the social sciences to address those 'motifs, which include:

-- 1) To meet students' concern with self, including development of self-esteem and a strong sense of identity, the teacher candidate will: - a.
+Element 1.
+To meet students' concern with self: development of self-esteem and a strong sense of identity, the teacher candidate will:

+- a.
 Acquire appropriate skills and attitudes to be a lifelong learner; - b.
 Communicate effectively; - c.
 Conduct activities necessary for research, critical thinking, and problem solving; - d.
-Recognize and capitalize upon the relationships between school subjects, as well as integrate experiences with academic knowledge; - e.
-Gain awareness through the use of primary sources. - 2) To meet students' concern for right and wrong and development of ethics, the teacher candidate will: - a.
-Show a strong commitment to democratic values and ethical standards; - b.
-Think critically and analyze one's own thoughts and actions. - 3) To meet students' concern for others and development of group and other- centeredness, the teacher candidate will: - a.
+Recognize and capitalize upon the relationships between school subjects, as well as integrate experiences with academic knowledge;

+e.
+Awareness and use of primary sources.

+Element 2.
+To meet students' concern for right and wrong: development of ethics, the teacher candidate will:

+- a.
+Show a strong commitment to democratic values and ethical standards: - b.
+Think critically and to analyze one's own thoughts and actions.

+Element 3.
+To meet students' concern for others: development of group and other-centeredness, the teacher candidate will:

+- a.
 Function effectively as a member of a variety of political, economic, and social groups such as the family, marketplace, and the community; - b.
 Show efficacy in analyzing and participating in contemporary affairs, public policy matters, and global issues; - c.
-Understand the significance of the past to one's own life and to current social issues. - 4) To meet students concern for the world and development of a global perspective, the teacher candidate will: - a.
-Demonstrate respect for cultural diversity, knowledge of diverse cultures, and intercultural competencies;
+Understand the significance of the past to one's own life and to current social issues.

-Middle Level Education

-Endorsement Guidelines

-To Accompany Rule 24

-(Adopted by the State Board

-of Education on \\/\/\)
+Element 4.
+To meet student's concern for the world: development of a global perspective, the teacher candidate will:

-- b.
-Understand and appreciate the delicate relationship between humans and the natural world: - c.
+- a.
+Demonstrate respect for cultural diversity, knowledge of diverse cultures, and intercultural competencies; - b.
+Understand and appreciate the delicate relationship between humans and the natural world; - c.
 Demonstrate knowledge of temporal and spatial relationships and of the world as a dynamic system.

 Standard 2.
-The middle level teacher candidate will demonstrate knowledge and an understanding of the unifying concepts and processes of the social sciences, including being able to:
+Demonstrate knowledge and an understanding of the unifying concepts and processes of the social sciences, including being able to:

-- 1) Communicate The teacher candidate will: - a.
-Listen, read critically, interpret, translate, and express ideas and information in both group and interpersonal communication. - 2) Inquire The teacher candidate will: - a.
+Element 1.
+Communicate - The teacher candidate will:

+a.
+Listen, read critically, interpret, translate, and express ideas and information in both group and interpersonal communication.

+Element 2.
+Inquire - The teacher candidate will:

+- a.
 Formulate and clarify questions, investigate problems, and develop rational conclusions supported by evidence. - b.
 Recognize there are various perspectives in the area of inquiry. - c.
 Recognize there is bias in others and themselves. - d.
-Recognize the value of critical and creative thinking. - 3) Participate The teacher candidate will: - a.
+Recognize the value of critical and creative thinking.

+Element 3.
+Participate - The teacher candidate will:

+- a.
 Act both individually and collaboratively in order to solve problems, make decisions, and negotiate and enact plans for action in ways that respect and value the customs, beliefs, and practices of others. - b.
 Take responsibility for individual and group work. - c.
 Respond to class, school, community, state, or national public issues. - d.
 Value the importance of taking action to support reasonable citizenship.

 Standard 3.
-The middle level teacher candidate will demonstrate knowledge and an understanding of empowering and engaging social studies teaching which includes:
+Demonstrate knowledge and an understanding of empowering and engaging social studies teaching which includes:

-- 1) Providing meaningful experiences, which encourage students to learn through purposeful experiences, designed around stimulating ideas, social issues and themes, and discourages the memorization of disconnected pieces of information. - 2) Providing significant experiences which are student-centered, age appropriate, and centered around truly significant events, concepts, and principles that students need to know and apply in their everyday lives. - 3) Providing challenging experiences, which involve modeling high expectations for their students and themselves, promoting a thoughtful approach to inquiry, and demanding well-reasoned arguments. - 4) Providing active experiences which encourage students to assume increasing responsibility for managing their own learning.
-Exploration, investigation, critical and creative thinking, problem solving, discussion
+Element 1.
+Providing meaningful experiences, which encourage students to learn through purposeful experiences, designed around stimulating ideas, social issues and themes, and discourages the memorization of disconnected pieces of information.

+Element 2.
+Providing significant experiences, which are student-centered and age appropriate and centered around truly significant events, concepts, and principles that students need to know and apply in their everyday lives.

+Element 3.
+Providing challenging experiences, which involve modeling high expectations for their students and themselves, promoting a thoughtful approach to inquiry, and demanding well-reasoned arguments.

+Element 4.
+Providing active experiences which encourage students to assume increasing responsibility for managing their own learning.
+Exploration, investigation, critical and creative thinking, problem solving, discussion and debate, and reflection are essential elements of this principle.
+This active process of constructing meaning encourages lifelong learning.